Difference Between Sale and Agreement to Sell A Complete Guide

 • Knowing whether the document is a sale deed or an agreement to sell helps in understanding your rights.

-• Always ensure that the property title is transferred through a registered sale deed.
+• Always ensure that you transfer the property title through a registered sale deed, because doing so protects your ownership rights and, moreover, helps avoid legal disputes in the future.

 • Avoid paying the full amount merely based on an agreement to sell without safeguards.